buttplugio/stpihkal/stpihkal/hardware/petrainer.md

 Each message send is preceded by a 5 pwm-bit long pulse (Likely to allow the receiver to set its gain), and every message is repeated 8 times, with pauses in between.

-The provided code talks to an RFCat dongle, but a YardStickOne probably works as a drop-in-replacement.
+The provided code talks to an RFCat dongle.
+Other devices like a YardStickOne likely work with minimal modification.
 I wonder if [this contraption](https://rurandom.org/justintime/w/Cheapest_ever_433_Mhz_transceiver_for_PCs) would work also.

 ## Commands